Does Refinancing Student Loans Hurt Your Credit?

 Using Sparrow

 Finally, you could use Sparrow!
 When using Sparrow to compare student loan refinancing offers, your credit score won’t be impacted.
 Sparrow aggregates all the available options in one centralized location where you will be able to see the details of each loan.
-Then, you can decide which one to submit a formal application with.
+Then, you can decide which one to submit a formal request with.
 This reduces the number of applications necessary and thus protects your credit score!

 Is Refinancing a Student Loan Worth It?